George J. Adler

-George J. Adler (1821, Leipzig, Germany – August 24, 1868, New York, New York) was a noted philologist and linguist.
+George J. Adler (1821, Leipzig, Kingdom of Saxony – August 24, 1868, New York, New York) was a noted philologist and linguist.

 Early years

-Adler was born to John J. Adler and an unnamed mother in Germany in 1821.
+Adler was born to John J. Adler and a mother whose name is unknown in Germany in 1821.
 He arrived in the United States in 1833, with his parents, who settled in New York city, where the boy attended the public schools and entered the university of the city of New York, from which he was graduated valedictorian in 1844.
 Two years later he became a professor of German language at New York University, which position he filled for eight years.

 He prepared the Dictionary of German and English Languages, which was published in 1848, and a German grammar and other German text-books which followed, and which are acknowledged to be the best books yet published in America.
 In 1858, Adler completed his last important work, A Practical Grammar of the Latin Language.
 Both of these textbooks are in effect editions of the language textbooks of Heinrich Gottfried Ollendorff.